IBM-Bluemix-Docs/third-party/service-docs-marketing.md

 1. Log in to the [Provider workbench](https://www.ibm.com/marketplace/workbench/){: external}.
 2. From the Provider workbench dashboard, click **Tasks** on your offering tile.
-3. Filter for IBM Cloud listing tasks, and click **Start** in the Marketing task tile.
+3. Filter for {{site.data.keyword.Bluemix_notm}} listing tasks, and click **Start** in the Marketing task tile.
 4. Follow the Marketing task workflow to create and submit your service announcement.

-After you submit your service announcement, an IBM marketing manager reviews and approves it, and then publishes it to the appropriate channels after your service is released.
+After you submit your service announcement, an {{site.data.keyword.IBM_notm}} marketing manager reviews and approves it, and then publishes it to the appropriate channels after your service is released.

 ## Next steps
 {: #next-steps}